 CRMs allow salespeople to forget about the stress of remembering who to follow up with and when.

 After each sales call, you simply log what happened and set a follow-up task.
-Once the day comes, that task will show up in your “today’s tasks” page.
+Once the day comes, that task will show up on your “today’s tasks” page.
 If you aren’t one to diligently check “today’s tasks”, VipeCloud can send you an email reminder.

 This is yet another way that CRM software helps to free up bandwidth for salespeople so they no longer need to worry about remembering minor things and can instead focus on the more nuanced and skill-based aspects of their job.